Daniel-KM/Omeka-S-module-SearchSolr/README.md

 **IMPORTANT**

-Don’t forget to check Search facets and sort fields of each search page each time that the list of node fields is modified : the fields that don’t exist anymore are removed, but the new ones or the renamed ones are not added.
+Don’t forget to check Search facets and sort fields of each search page each time that the list of node fields is modified: the fields that don’t exist anymore are removed; the new ones are not added; the renamed ones are updated, but issues may occur in case of duplicate names.

 Furthermore, a check should be done when a field has the same name for items and item sets.